nirui/sshwifty/README.md

 Upon release (Which is then you're able to read this file), this project will enter _maintaining_ state, which includes doing bug fix and security updates.
-Adding new features however, is not a part of the state.
+_Adding new features however, is not a part of the state_.

 Please do not send pull request.
-If you need new feature, fork it, and maintain it like one of your own project.
+If you need new feature, fork it, add it by yourself, and maintain it like one of your own project.

 (Notice: Typo, grammar error or invalid use of language in the source code and document is categorized as bug, please report them if you found any.
 Thank you!)